The Probabilistic Gamble:

 Instead of left and right child pointers, each skip list node contains a tower of forward pointers, one per level it participates in.
 A node at level 3 has three forward pointers: one for each level, each pointing to the next node at that level.

 Each skip list node stores an array of next-pointers, one per level.
 A node at height h has h forward pointers.
-With $p = 0.25$, the expected number of forward pointers per node is $1/(1-0.25) = 1.33$, so the average node is only slightly larger than a regular linked list node.
+The expected height is $1/(1-p)$, so with $p = 0.25$ the average node carries about 1.33 forward pointers, only slightly larger than a regular linked list node.

 The Operations